rabbitmq/rabbitmq-website/site/oauth2-examples.md

 }
 </pre>

-### Use Case 6: Using Asymmetric Cryptography and Multiple Signing Keys
+### <a id="scenario-6" class="anchor" href="#scenario-6">Use Case 6: Using Asymmetric Cryptography and Multiple Signing Keys</a>

 This scenario explores the use case where JWT tokens may be signed by different asymmetrical signing keys.

-There are 2 ways to configure RabbitMQ with multiple signing keys:
+There are two ways to configure RabbitMQ with multiple signing keys:

  * **Statically** configure them via `rabbitmq.conf` as shown in the [plugin documentation page](https://github.com/rabbitmq/rabbitmq-server/tree/master/deps/rabbitmq_auth_backend_oauth2#variables-configurable-in-rabbitmqconf).
  * **Dynamically** add the keys to a running RabbitMQ node without having to restart it.